-Traditions and Culture
+Traditions and Culture of St Barts

 like the straw hat …

 The people of Saint Barts are conservative and proud of their ancestry.
-Tradition awakens in the great moments of family life: birth, baptism, First Communion, engagement, marriage or funeral.
+Tradition and culture of St Barts awakens in the great moments of family life: birth, baptism, First Communion, engagement, marriage or funeral.
 During the 19th century, when the St Barts regained a semblance of normal life, young men discreetly courted young girls under the chaperone’s eye.
 For all the joyous occasions we took out the accordion, the tambourine and the maracas and a little neighborhood ball was improvised where we tasted the traditional “ti-sec”, the roasted pancake or the “potato pudding”.
 For Sunday masses, romantic weddings and processions, we wore the beautiful toilets.
 The traditional costume is always honored for the patronal feast and folklore events.
 A few years ago, you could still come across ladies wearing the traditional headdress.

 Between the carriage and the straw hat at Corossol and Colombier and the panama at Cul de Sac, Marigot or Vitet, these headdresses are a symbol.
 The carriage or Quichenotte, large white headdress, is distinguished in 2 categories:

 - The platinum carriage made of braids sewn together.

 - The stick carriage made of fine wooden sticks inserted into the spaces created for this purpose.